The First Data Release of CNIa0.02 -- A Complete Nearby (Redshift <0.02) Sample of Type Ia Supernova Light Curves: Data Processing

 \section{Data Processing}

-This data release contains the results of processing over 20,000 images.
-We developed a Python photometric pipeline {\it PmPyeasy} \footnote{\url{https://github.com/AtomyChan/PmPyeasy}} to automatically process the images and obtain the photometry.
-The pipeline utilizes several external software packages that are all wrapped in a clean Python interface.
-The pipeline runs automatically by default, but allows manual operations at any point when necessary.
-The pipeline uses {\it pyds9} \footnote{\url{http://hea-www.harvard.edu/RD/pyds9/}} to facilitate human inspections through XPA messaging to SAOImageDS9\footnote{\url{https://sites.google.com/cfa.harvard.edu/saoimageds9}}.
+This data release contains the results of processing over 20,000 images from ground-based observations and also {\it Swift}-UVOT images.
+For ground-based data, we developed a photometric pipeline {\it PmPyeasy} to automatically process the images and obtain the photometry.
+The pipeline utilizes several external software packages that are all wrapped in a Python interface.
+The pipeline runs automatically by default, while it allows manual operations at any point when necessary.
+The pipeline uses {\it pyds9}\footnote{\url{http://hea-www.harvard.edu/RD/pyds9/}} to facilitate human inspections through XPA messaging to SAOImageDS9\footnote{\url{https://sites.google.com/cfa.harvard.edu/saoimageds9}}.
 It takes images that have already been pre-processed including bias removal and flat fielding.
-Here we outline the processing steps.
+Below we outline our procedures, and at the end of the the section, we summarize our reduction of the UVOT data.